prismicio/slice-machine/packages/init/README.md

 - ✏️ &nbsp;Walks you through creating a new [Prismic][prismic] content repository.

 ## Quick Start

+> This package is no longer the recommended way to set up Prismic.
+Use `npx prismic init` instead.
+Using an AI agent?
+Teach it how to use Prismic by installing the Prismic skill:
+>
+> ```bash
+> npx skills add --global prismicio/skills
+> ```

 First, create a [Next.js][nextjs] or [Nuxt][nuxt] app if you don't already have one: